-A lot of times people will skip breakfast on Thanksgiving because they are busy cooking and they know they will eat a ton of food later.
+Often, people will skip breakfast on Thanksgiving because they are busy cooking, and they know they will eat a ton of food later.
 Remember that a ton of food is never a good thing.
 Start your day off with a small breakfast that is full of protein and fiber.
-This will help you discriminate later when the appetizers come out.
+Doing this will help you discriminate later when the appetizers come out.

 #6 Avoid Seconds

-This can be really hard at Thanksgiving when there is so much food around and your nosy Aunt Ruth wants you to try some of her macaroni surprise.
+Avoiding seconds can be hard at Thanksgiving when there is so much food around, and your nosy Aunt Ruth wants you to try some of her famous macaroni dish.
 Just remember it is ok to say no or that you are full.
-If you aim to please people then by all means take a bite not a helping.
+If you aim to please people, then, by all means, take a bite, not a helping.
 Try to say no to seconds and remember that there is probably more dessert than you will ever need.
-Remember that leftovers from Thanksgiving taste amazing the next day so save your seconds for that.
-If you keep your portions small the first time around then you will be fine getting a second helping of small portions.
-This is the best way when there are a lot of dishes.
+Remember that leftovers from Thanksgiving taste amazing the next day, so save your seconds for that.
+If you keep your portions small the first time around, you will be fine getting a second helping of small portions later in the day.
+You want to pace yourself and not eat a lot at one time, and this is the best way when there are a lot of dishes.

 #7 Watch the Alcohol

-No this is not a surgeon general warning about what alcohol can do to you and how you should avoid it.
+No, this is not the surgeon’s general warning about what alcohol can do to you and how you should avoid it.
 This is simply a tip telling you to watch how much you take in.
-A lot of times on holidays there are yummy mixed drinks and wine pouring all around.
+A lot of times on holidays, yummy mixed drinks and wine are pouring all around.
 These can be delicious and don’t feel like you can’t partake.
-Just remember that alcohol has a lot of hidden calories that can really add to your daily limit which can cause you to gain weight.
+Just remember that alcohol has a lot of hidden calories that can add to your daily limit, which can cause you to gain weight.
 Stick to a glass of wine or a spritzer.
 A low calories hard cider or beer would work as well.
-If you are attending someone else’s dinner then bring your own bottle so you know exactly how much you are having.
+If you are attending someone else’s dinner, bring your own bottle to know precisely how much you are having.

 #8 Eat Slow

-This can be hard to do when there is so much good food around.
-However, if you take small bites and put your fork down between bites you will find that you fill up faster and eat less.
-Even counting to 20 as you chew can be helpful, but this is not always the greatest idea when people are trying to have a conversation with you.
-Just remember to go slow and the food isn’t going anywhere.
+Eating slow can be extremely hard to do when there is so much good food around.
+However, if you take small bites and put your fork down between bites, you will find that you fill up faster and eat less.
+Even counting to 20 as you chew can be helpful, but this is not always the most fantastic idea when people try to have a conversation with you.
+Just remember to go slow, and the food isn’t going anywhere.

 #9 Be Realistic

 The holidays bring lots of wonderful times and delicious foods.
-It also can bring stress and pressure as you are entertaining and searching for the perfect gifts, clothes, not to mention the stress of how to pay for all of it.
-This is the best time to focus on maintaining your weight versus weight loss.
-Don’t get upset with yourself if you eat too much on Thanksgiving or forget to get a workout in.
+It can also bring stress and pressure as you are entertaining and searching for the perfect gifts and clothes, not to mention the stress of paying for all of it.
+During this time, it would be best to focus on maintaining your weight versus weight loss.
+Don’t get upset with yourself if you overeat on Thanksgiving or forget to get a workout in.
 Just keep moving forward.